dvtng/pretty-good-state/pretty-good-state/README.md

 }
 ```

+You can also call `useProvidedState()` without a Provider, in which case it will
+use a shared global state.

 ### Setting State

 In addition to the methods you define on the state, you can also use the `set`